santiagocb/java-task03-01-spring-jdbc/README.md

 ## Features
 - CRUD of user project
 - Generate data in memory and INSERT batches
-- Specific SELECT with JOINs
+- Specific SELECT with JOINs to print out all names (only distinct) of users who has more than average friends and 100 likes in the last month.

 ## Requirements
 - Install Docker